← Index

 Bookings as a calm primitive

-Laundry, lounge and services share a single booking pattern — pick a slot, confirm, done.
-The interaction is the same whether you're booking a washer or a meeting room.
-Familiarity beats novelty in a daily product.
+Laundry, lounge and services share one booking pattern: pick a slot, confirm, done.
+The interaction is the same whether you're booking a washer or a meeting room, so residents only learn it once.

 02